Can You Weld Gold? (Everything You Need to Know)

 Welding Torch

 To choose the right welding torch, ask yourself the amp type you’ll use for welding.
-If it’s a thick gold piece, the amp should be set to high, and vice versa.
+If it’s a thick gold piece, the amp should be high, and vice versa.

-Get a micro-torch for the thin, delicate gold pieces and another normal-sized torch for the thicker pieces.
+Get a micro-torch for the thin, delicate gold pieces and another normal-sized torch for the thicker ones.

 Electrodes